msu-graphics-group/LiteNN/README.md

 # LiteNN

-A simple neural networks lib using Vulkan.
+A simple neural networks library using Vulkan.

 ## How to build
 If you wish to use GPU, you need to download and build [Kernel Slicer](https://github.com/Ray-Tracing-Systems/kernel_slicer).